kdleonard93/Black-Nerds-Journey-Blog/clr4ewk6u00010ajk4jvhff2m.md

 ## Let's start with the boring stuff

-This past Sunday marked Day-25 of my 100 Days of Python journey.
+Today I completed Day-25 of my 100 Days of Python journey.
 The challenge?
 To deepen my understanding of Pandas through a project that, honestly, wasn't the most thrilling – a U.S. States guessing game.
 Sure, it sounds mundane, but it's crucial stuff, especially since handling CSV files with Pandas is a fundamental skill in the world of finance apps.
 So, let's dive in and break down this project, tedious as it might have been!

 #### 🎨 The Toolbox: turtle & pandas